kennethjiang/Teleport-NSLog/README.md

 - Cut a release build for your app and install it using HockeyApp or similar services, or

 - Turn on `TELEPORT_DEBUG = YES;`.
-Do forget to turn it off before releasing your app.
+Do not forget to turn it off before releasing your app.

 ```objective-c
 - (BOOL)application:(UIApplication *)application didFinishLaunchingWithOptions:(NSDictionary *)launchOptions {